sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 Since the ``image1`` field refers to a related entity we do not need to specify any options.
-Sonata will calculate that the linked admin class is of type ``Image`` and, by default, retrieve a list of all existing Images to display as choices in the selector.
+Sonata will calculate that the linked admin class is of type ``Image`` and, by default, use the ``ImageAdmin`` class to retrieve a list of all existing Images to display as choices in the selector.

 .. tip::